 Prior to colonial rule, Somaliland practiced both Islamic law and customary law.
 Islamic law was not as effective as the customary law.
 Customary law, referred to as the Somali traditional justice system, was the only widely effective law which existed during the pre-colonial era.
 Although these two legal systems merged, Somali traditional law was still the dominant law in Somaliland.
 As a result of colonization, Somaliland adopted the statutory law which was brought by the colonial powers.
 This statutory law became an integrated with the previous laws which were effective in Somaliland, creating a hybrid legal system in the country.
 At present, there are three legal systems, all derived from different sources, which regulate both civil and criminal acts.

-As outlined above, whenever the Somalis had to judge a case they used to ask the nature of the case if it was blood case (Penal) (Dhiig) or Civil (Dhaqan).
-In this regard, they also asked again if it was about family related case or property for giving further reasoning about the case.
+As outlined above, whenever the Somalis had to judge a case they used to ask the nature of the case if it was a penal (blood) case (Dhiig) or civil (Dhaqan).
+In this regard, they also asked again if it was about family or property for giving further reasoning about the case.
 Why are/were Somali/Somaliland customary laws not written?
 The answer is derived from three logical reasons:

-- Somalis were an oral society and did have a script of their own;
+- Somalis were an oral society and did have a script of their own.

 - Although the Somali customary norms were not written, the Somali customary law was not less efficient that the written one.
 Somali customs were based on precedence/case law cases similar with that common law.

-22.214.171.124.
+2.3.3.
 Nature of Somali Customary Law

 The nature and essential characteristics of Somali customary law (Xeer) is a system of traditional laws formulated by Somalis over hundreds of years.
 In the past these laws were special for every specific community, including but not limited to farmers, camel herders, goat herders, hunters, and town dwellers.
 The most used laws today are: